 This action (0 or 1) is passed as an argument to

-doAction(action) which is then executed by the AnyLogic model.
+doAction(action), which is then executed by the AnyLogic model.

 Event Trigger - The event trigger tells Pathmind when to trigger the next action.
-Some models use time-based event triggers, while others relay on conditional triggers.
+Some models use time-based event triggers, while others rely on conditional triggers.
 This model performs one action every one second.

 Done - Every simulation needs an endpoint.
 Some simulations conclude after a defined period of time, while others reach their end when certain conditions become true.
 In this case, the simulation ends when the goal is reached.

 It is good practice to perform a test run before exporting a model.
 Doing so will ensure that the model is functional and the Pathmind Helper elements are working correctly.

 In the Pathmind Helper properties, make sure that Use Random Actions is selected in the Mode field.
 In the Event Trigger section, select the Debug Mode checkbox.
 Now run the simulation.